OscarcarLi/oscarcarli.github.io/index.md

 <!-- I have worked on areas including meta-learning, zeroth-order-gradient estimation, out-of-distribution generalization/evaluation, federated learning, privacy protection, and model interpretability. -->

 Before my PhD, I graduated Summa Cum Laude with double majors in Math and Computer Science from Duke University where I worked with Professor [Cynthia Rudin](https://users.cs.duke.edu/~cynthia/){:target="_blank"} on interpretable deep learning.

+**I am on the job market with a start date in 2025.
+Please reach out if you think I'm good fit.
+Thanks!**